CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 These lines will do many init operations, such as: export system variables, import all the functions.

 ### finish
-Used at the end of each test case.
+Used at the end of each test case to:
 1. cubrid service stop
-2. release_broker_sharedmemory
+2. release broker sharedmemory
 3. revert all the conf files to original ones

 ### WINDOWS_NOT_SUPPORTED/LINUX_NOT_SUPPORTED